Modern-Day Space Elevators: You Dream it — We Deliver

 Owner, Bartoszek Engineering

 Larry Bartoszek has a dual degree in Mechanical Engineering and Physics from the University of Illinois and is an Illinois Licensed Professional Engineer.
-He is a member of the American Society of Mechanical Engineers, the American Welding Society, ASM International, the Chicago Society for Space Studies, the National Space Society, and the International Space Elevator Consortium.
+He is a member of the American Society of Mechanical Engineers, the American Welding Society, ASM International, and the National Space Society.
 He is also a Space Ambassador for the NSS.
+Larry serves as Vice President of the International Space Elevator Consortium.
 Larry worked at the Fermi Read More